 - Avoid duplicate claims which lead to overpayments

-- Should be reviewed annually to recognize changes
+- Review annually to recognize changes

 Timeliness in filing can cause a claim to be rejected.
 With most insurance carriers, the limit is 90 days or beyond.
 While this seems like more than adequate time, all the reasons above can cause a claim to be rejected or denied for timely filing…further evidence that a proactive plan can decrease denials and increase the bottom line.